usefss/blockchain/README.md

 ```
 If you have problems with solidity compiler version for truffle, you can checkout [this](https://ethereum.stackexchange.com/questions/17551/how-to-upgrade-solidity-compiler-in-truffle/47244).

+* abi and bin
+Generate abi and bin off contract with gen_bin.sh.

 * Testing
 ```
 truffle test